 Above all else, don’t sit on the data.
 Use it effectively to help you retain and grow your contract.

 Also, remember that if your clients have engaged with your NPS request, it is typically a demonstration that they are invested and that they care.
-If your clients aren’t engaging with your review requests, consider why that might be the case.
+If your clients aren’t engaging with your requests, consider why that might be the case.
 Where are the patterns?
-Sometimes, getting no score is worse than a low score so use Pulse to keep an eye out on who is not scoring you.
+Sometimes, getting no score is worse than a low score so use platforms such as Pulse to keep an eye out on who is not scoring you.

 Equally, you will gain insight from the patterns in which clients have scored you high and which clients have not.
 Are all the clients scoring you highly from one industry, and those scoring you lower in another industry?
 Have there been changes to their contract?
 How large is the contract?
 These are all ways you can begin to identify patterns in your NPS responses.
 From these patterns you may be able to identify the successes and any problems before you have even spoken to them!